kodomazer/kodomazer.github.io/about/index.md

 You can see what [projects] I've worked on and what I'm [up to][posts].

-This website is still under construction so hopefully it isn't too bad.

 You can get a PDF of my resume [here][1]

 ![Business Card]